 The park has various activities such as hiking, cycling, and kayaking.
 There are also less strenuous activities like sweet grass basket weaving and bird watching.
 Also mosquito swatting could be considered an activity as they are numerous and viscous in the summer.

 Hampton Plantation is a beautiful old Georgian style mansion built in 1700’s.
 The first family moved in while the house was still under construction….
 1735.
 The plantation grounds cover 450 acres and was once South Carolina’s largest rice and indigo plantation.
 The Rutledge family lived in the house until the mid 1900’s, and the the house and land was given to the SC State Park system.

 - Boating/Kayaking: the park has Wambaw Creek access

 - Bird-watching: woodpeckers and swallow-tail kite

 - Hiking: An easy, two-mile loop trail begins in the parking area and circles around the abandoned rice fields directly behind the Hampton Plantation Mansion.
 Descriptions along the way also offer historically significant information as well as information on local plants and animals.
 Take my advice: Mosquito repellent, bug hat, bug jacket all are recommended as there are massive quantities of ticks, horseflies, mosquitoes, and chiggers.
 And they will bite you.
-Many times.
+Many, many times.